SSO Configuration Examples

 • Copy the SSO URL and paste it into the Viedoc field titled Endpoint URL.

-• Download the certificate and open it in a text editor, for example Notepad.
+• Download the Certificate and open it in a text editor.
 Copy and paste it into the Viedoc field Certificate.

 Select Save.